 The heading on your reference page, "References," indicates that these are all of the sources that have been referred to in the text of your paper.
 This is not a bibliography that indicates all of the sources you may have consulted (even if you did not use information from them).
 Listing a source on your reference page means there is at least one in-text citation for that source in your paper.
 Different source types have slightly different reference page citation formats, although all citations will follow the same general format: Author.
 (Date).
 Title.
 Source.
-Publishing information.
+Publisher.
+All citations on your reference page must be double-spaced, just as they are shown here and in the references for this document.
+This section provides citation formatting for a variety of types of sources.

+Books

-Books.
-In order to cite a book, you will need to know the author or authors' names, the full title of the book, and the city and year of publication.
+In order to cite a book, you will need to know the author or authors' names, the year of publication, the full title of the book, and the publisher.
 If the book is an edition other than the first, you also will need that information.
 If the book was edited by one or more people and the individual chapters were written by other people, you also will need that information, as well as the title of the chapter from which your information came.
+Each of these instances are described in this section.

+Book with a Single Author.
 The following example, which is the full citation for a source we mentioned earlier, shows the proper citation for a book with a single author:

 Rogers, E. M. (1994).
 A history of communication study: A biographical approach.
-New York: The Free Press.
+The Free Press.
 Note that the first and middle names are not spelled out - only initials are used.
 Also note that while the entire book title is italicized, only the first word of the title is capitalized.
 The exception is the use of proper nouns like people's names (e.g., Kennedy) or places (e.g., Minnesota).
 This book also happens to have a subtitle, and the first word after the colon also is capitalized.
 Putting the title in italics and capitalizing only the first word and proper nouns is how APA format lets you know this source is a book (and not a magazine or some other type of source).
+The last element is the name of the publisher.
+Note that there is a period after each component of this citation, almost as if there are three distinct "sentences."
+When the full citation requires multiple lines, the first line should be leftjustified and all subsequent lines are indented (see the references for this document for examples).